 Create an account and login to the control panel and press + Create New Instance.

 To get started you need to sign up for a customer plan.
 What plan you require depends on your use case.
-We offer six different plans for different needs.
-Two shared plans intended for development or small hobby projects.
+We offer four different plans for different needs.
+One shared plan intended for development or small hobby projects.
 Three dedicated plans suited for production environments.
-One plan intended for large enterprises.
-You can try CloudMQTT for free with the plan Cute Cat.

 Pick a name and plan for your instance.
 You also have the option of tagging your instance.
 Click Select Region to choose data center.Select what data center and region your instance should be in.
 Click Review to check your configuration.